ACM-CCS-2026/CfP/cfp.md

 + [Analyzing PDFs like Binaries: Adversarially Robust PDF Malware Analysis via Intermediate Representation and Language Model](https://arxiv.org/pdf/2506.17162) is primarily focused on the definition of a more robust malware detection system (Software Security Track)
 + [Securely Training Decision Trees Efficiently](https://dl.acm.org/doi/pdf/10.1145/3658644.3670268), which is primarily focused on privacy-preserving ML with a heavy cryptographic component (Applied Cryptography)

-__Security and Privacy of Machine Learning:__ If your work directly addresses the security or privacy of ML itself, then the Security and Privacy of Machine Learning is the right track for you.
+__Security and Privacy of Machine Learning:__ If your work directly addresses the security or privacy of ML itself, the Security and Privacy of Machine Learning track is the right fit.
 This must also be stated in the Track Justification Statement, clarifying the authors' decision not to submit to a domain-specific track (e.g., Web Security, Software Security).

 Relevant work investigates novel attacks (e.g., data poisoning, backdoors, adversarial examples, prompt injection, model inversion, membership inference) or defenses (e.g., attack detection, secure training methods, post-attack forensics) throughout the ML lifecycle under plausible threat models that could occur in practice, not based on unrealistic assumptions or unlikely scenarios.